(A chapter of Akayama DanJay.)

 Nakayama pat her lab-coat pocket.
 “I’ve got a cockroach.”

 She tossed the roach.
 The wall opened an artery to catch it.
 “You also have the genome for earthworms.
+They’re in the legacy-files alongside the fruit-trees.
 They were my first animal test-subjects when I developed mind-merging, because they’re segmented and almost radially symmetrical.
-They’re in the legacy-files alongside the fruit-trees.”
+In fact, all minds are built out of worms, in my model.”

 “You don’t have to, but I’ve never created life before, so let’s start with worms.”
 Nakayama felt violent vibrations as the awful acceleration reversed, pressing her against the floor, wings spread-eagle.
 “We’ll work our way up to humans.”